Rafting The Animas

 The Animas River is more than just a whitewater rafter’s dream: It’s an important part of Durango, Colorado’s landscape.
-The early Spanish explorers who originally traveled the Four Corners region named the winding river Animas — which means “ghosts” or “lost souls” in Spanish — for the spirits natives claimed haunted the lower stretches.
-However, today you’ll likely find that the Animas River and her “Gold Medal Waters” are a spirited part of Durango’s culture and heritage – especially if you’re into whitewater rafting.
+The early Spanish explorers who originally traveled the Four Corners region named the winding river Animas (meaning “ghosts” or “lost souls” in Spanish) for the spirits natives claimed haunted the lower stretches.
+Today you'll find that the Animas is a spirited part of Durango’s culture and heritage – especially if you’re into whitewater rafting.
 Read on if you are interested in having the time of your life on a Durango rafting adventure!

 Rafting In Durango - Navigating the Animas River

-Though the river starts near Silverton and flows all the way to the San Juan River in New Mexico, it’s most famous stretches are right in our backyard: The bustling streets of Downtown Durango flank the shores of the Lower Animas River.
-This popular run for rafters, kayakers, tubers and fishermen features exciting Class III rapids with churning whitewater and challenging drops.
+Though the river starts near Silverton and flows all the way to the San Juan River in New Mexico, it’s most famous stretches are right in our backyard: The bustling streets of downtown Durango flank the shores of the Lower Animas River.
+This popular run for rafters, kayakers, tubers and fishermen features exciting Class III rapids with churning whitewater and challenging drops, making it a great spot for Durango rafting.

 This stretch of river is easily accessible for enthusiasts with basic paddling skills, with several put-in spots and the newer Whitewater Park in Downtown Durango.
-Rafters, tubers and kayakers can put-in with access points along the Animas River:
+Rafters, tubers, and kayakers can put-in with access points along the Animas River: 33rd Street (limited parking), 29th Street at Memorial Park, Recreation Center (tubing put-in), 9th Street at Schneider Park (tubing take-out), Santa Rita Park, Cundiff Park, High Bridge, and Dallabetta Park.